Skip to main content

 • Cost: Costs vary based on the number of tiles replaced, typically $500 to $2,000.

-Tip: For older homes in areas like LoDo or Capitol Hill, relining with a stainless steel liner is often the most durable and long-term option.
+Tip: For older homes in areas like LoDo or Capitol Hill, relining with a stainless steel liner is usually the most durable, long-term option.

 How Much Does It Cost to Repair Defective Flue Tiles?